Asta090/FastAPI_task/README.md

 - Docker and Docker Compose (for containerized deployment)

 ### Local Development Setup
-0. Create the .env file:
+0. Create the .env file
-In  your app folder, create a new file named `.env` with the following content:
+In  your app folder with the following content:
 ```env
 SECRET_KEY=Your_secret_key_here
 MAIL_USERNAME=yourmail@gmail.com